-

 To store homemade peanut butter cups, refrigerate when you’re not eating them.
 You can freeze them to save them for next month, but I recommend enjoying them within a month if refrigerating and within 2-3 months if freezing long term.

 Dark chocolate contains antioxidants that help fight disease.
 It can help to lower blood pressure and improve brain function.
-If you’d like to learn more about the nutrition information of dark chocolate, you can find that here.
+You can learn more about the nutrition information of dark chocolate.

 This classic peanut butter cup is made with quality ingredients!